ibm-garage-dach/cloud-native-bootcamp-iks/lab-05-kube-probes.md

 ### Failing Liveness Probe

-Create the following pod to experience what happens if a liveness probe fails.
-Delete it after your tests.
+Create the following pod to experience what happens if a liveness probe fails. **Delete it after your tests**.

 ```yaml
 apiVersion: v1